Dealing in Stolen Property

 Under subsection 4, evidence that an item was bought or sold out of the regular course of business or without the normal proof of ownership, unless satisfactorily explained, creates an inference that the person buying or selling the item know or should have known that it was stolen.

-Finding an Attorney for Dealing in Stolen Property Charges in Tampa, FL
+Finding a Lawyer for Dealing in Stolen Property in Tampa, FL

 Call (813) 250-0500 today.